markjosephcampbell/Coinbase_Case_Study/README.md

 Before starting Coinbase, Brian Armstrong worked for 14 months at Airbnb as a technical product manager focused on fraud prevention.
 During this time, he learned about payment systems across the world and their problems while he became interested in crpytocoins.

-Headquartered in San Francisco, California, Coinbase boasts a team of 1,700 employees with sales of 1.3B USD, a market cap of 68.1B USD and it is the largest consumer bitcoin wallet in the world.
+Headquartered in San Francisco, California, Coinbase boasts a team of 1,700 employees and it is the largest consumer bitcoin wallet in the world.
 The company supports 56 million global users and facilitates transactions in 190 countries.
 They have raised a total of $547.3M in funding over 14 rounds and their latest funding was raised on Oct 1, 2020.

 ## Business Activities